liweinan/tcprest/README.md

 ### Zero Dependency

-TcpRest should not depend on any other projects other than JDK itself.
-Only for testing it could depend on JUnit.
+TcpRest should not depend on any other projects other than JDK itself, nevertheless it depends on JUnit4 for testing.

 ...

 ## TODO

+* Provide client library
+* Implement ThreadPoolRestServer
+* Implement NioTcpRestServer
+* Implement JsonMapper
+* Support Restlet annotation
+* Make DefaultExtractor supports parentheses in parameter.